 MA English Technical Communication, University of Central Florida, 2020

 Alessandra earned undergraduate degrees in psychology and marketing business administration and had a corporate career prior to turning her academic focus towards writing and texts during her graduate education.
 Within UCF’s Texts and Technology Ph.D. program, Alessandra’s research interests center around historical and modern domestic texts such as cookbooks and recipes as technical documentation, and the work they instruct on.
-This tech comm research includes topics of history, culinary arts, digital humanities, gender, household labor and care, foodways, domesticity, home economics, and digital curation.
+This tech comm research includes intersecting topics of history, culinary arts, digital humanities, gender, household labor and care, foodways, domesticity, home economics, and digital curation.
 Find Alessandra online at https://madeofallwork.com/ and on Twitter @AMadeOfAllWork.

 Kirk’s background is in computer engineering, mathematics, economics, and web design; he earned his master’s in technical communication from Auburn in 2014, and is now a student in the T&T program.
 His research interests focus on the philosophy of simulation, game design, and the pedagogy of games, particularly historical simulation games.
 In his work time, free time, and (intended) sleep time, you can find him making, playing, and breaking games of all kinds. http://kirklundblade.com/

 Shelley Maccini’s research explores the power of digital engagement to spur advocacy on behalf of destinations, with an emphasis on the destination’s historical and cultural attributes.
 She has an extensive background in destination marketing.
 She holds a JD from George Washington University and received her MBA from UCF.
 Shelley serves as Lead Instructor for the Data Driven Decision Making course in UCF’s Integrated Business program.